alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 Assertion failed: m_dc != 0 and false, file t:\part-05\code\.include\winapi/gdi.hpp, line 22
 ~~~

 But with a Visual C++ GUI subsystem build the assertion message is not reported in any way.
-Indeed there’s nothing to tell you that an assertion fired.
+Indeed there’s ***nothing to tell you that an assertion fired***.
 All you can see is that the program, mysteriously, fails to have any effect:

 ~~~txt
 [T:\part-05\code\on-screen-graphics\v2\.build]